hawkstan/workshop-java/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Old little code I had and decided to pimp a bit and present for a workshop.
+Little code I had and decided to pimp a bit and present for a workshop.
 Really basic, certainly not the best, it was done as final project after 2 weeks of discovering java.

 <p align="right">(<a href="#top">back to top</a>)</p>